Weekender Ski Park City

 Though there are enough fun things to do in Salt Lake City to keep you occupied for a week, visitors with less time can read about one writer's experience and pick a few of the best ways to enjoy SLC on the quick.
 Fair warning: You're bound to want to come back.

-Video: Once you get "Bad" Brad Wheeler talking about music-related experiences, traditions and lore in Utah, it’s difficult to get him to stop — but you wouldn’t want him to.
-Watch the former public radio DJ and blues musician as he tours some of his favorite music venues in downtown Salt Lake City, and plays some blues along the way.
+Follow "Bad" Brad Wheeler as he tours some of his favorite music venues in downtown Salt Lake City, and plays some blues along the way.

 - Park City Mountain

 - Ritual Chocolate

 Today is about soaking up all that the mountain town of Park City has to offer.
 When it comes to skiing and riding, the numbers speak for themselves: 17 peaks, 14 bowls and seven terrain parks on 7,300 acres — if we've done our math right (and if we are reasonably current with this ever-changing resort).
 The whole thing is connected by an 8-passenger gondola so you can access the best of Canyons Village or Historic Main Street in Park City without turning on your car.
 That's more than 100 restaurants and bars and great local art, cultural events and shopping.
 Walk, take the free shuttle or drive to Ritual Chocolate and ski into the High West Saloon.
 (High West also has a distillery with tours and brunch or lunch in the nearby town of Wanship.)

 Between its proximity to its namesake Park City and its modern Olympic legacy, Park City Mountain has developed a reputation for sophistication, excellent skiing, world-class terrain parks and accessibility.
 Boiled down: 7,000+ acres of terrain but renowned snow, lodging and dining less than 45 minutes from SLC International Airport.